-- establish a classified board of directors so that not all members of our board are elected at one time; - permit only the board of directors to establish the number of directors and fill vacancies on the board; - provide that directors may only be removed "for cause" and only with the approval of two-thirds of our stockholders; - require super-majority voting to amend some provisions in our restated certificate of incorporation and restated bylaws; - · authorize the issuance of "blank check" preferred stock that our board could use to implement a stockholder rights plan; - · eliminate the ability of our stockholders to call special meetings of stockholders; - prohibit stockholder action by written consent, which requires all stockholder actions to be taken at a meeting of our stockholders; - prohibit cumulative voting: and - establish advance notice requirements for nominations for election to our board or for proposing matters that can be acted upon by stockholders at annual stockholder meetings.
+- establish a classified board of directors so that not all members of our board are elected at one time; - permit only the board of directors to establish the number of directors and fill vacancies on the board; - · provide that directors may only be removed "for cause" and only with the approval of two-thirds of our stockholders; - require super-majority voting to amend some provisions in our restated certificate of incorporation and restated bylaws;

+- authorize the issuance of "blank check" preferred stock that our board could use to implement a stockholder rights plan; - eliminate the ability of our stockholders to call special meetings of stockholders; - prohibit stockholder action by written consent, which requires all stockholder actions to be taken at a meeting of our stockholders; - · prohibit cumulative voting; and - establish advance notice requirements for nominations for election to our board or for proposing matters that can be acted upon by stockholders at annual stockholder meetings.

 In addition, our restated certificate of incorporation, to the fullest extent permitted by law, will provide that the Court of Chancery of the State of Delaware will be the exclusive forum for: any derivative action or proceeding brought on our behalf; any action asserting a breach of fiduciary duty; any action asserting a claim against us arising pursuant to the Delaware General Corporation Law, or the DGCL, our restated certificate of incorporation, or our restated bylaws; or any action asserting a claim against us that is governed by the internal affairs doctrine.
+This exclusive forum provision does not apply to suits brought to enforce a duty or liability created by the Exchange Act.
+It could apply, however, to a suit that falls within one or more of the categories enumerated in the exclusive forum provision and asserts claims under the Securities Act, inasmuch as Section 22 of the Securities Act creates concurrent jurisdiction for federal and state courts over all suits brought to enforce any duty or liability created by the Securities Act or the rule and regulations thereunder.
+There is uncertainty as to whether a court would enforce such provision with respect to claims under the Securities Act, and our stockholders will not be deemed to have waived our compliance with the federal securities laws and the rules and regulations thereunder.

 This choice of forum provision may limit a stockholder's ability to bring a claim in a judicial forum that it finds favorable for disputes with us or any of our directors, officers, or other employees, which may discourage lawsuits with respect to such claims.
 Alternatively, if a court were to find the choice of forum provisions contained in our restated certificate of incorporation to be inapplicable or unenforceable in an action, we may incur additional costs associated with resolving such action in other jurisdictions, which could harm our business, results of operations and financial condition.